bosch-io/iot-things-examples/device-simulator/README.md

 ## Configuration

-You have to prepare the folling information:
+You have to prepare the following information:

 API-Token: your Things solution API Token to execute API Calls
 Technical-User: a technical user (e.g. registered in the Things dashboard).
 Use a BASE64 encoder (like http://www.tuxgraphics.org/toolbox/base64-javascript.html) to create a a snippet.